rodekruis/espocrm-training/docs/rental/page1.md

   ![image](https://github.com/user-attachments/assets/cf5d98c5-447c-4d94-87c2-64ba4226b4af)

+**4. Manually approve or reject affected household** To manually approve or reject affected household:
+-	Go to Affected households
+-	Search and filter to the household using the household ID or name (registration name)
+-	Click on household ID
+-	Navigate to status
+-	Click on the tick box to manually approve or reject the household

+'asdfsd'

 - **Page Title**: `Persons Affected › create`
   - This page is used for creating a new record for a person affected by a specific situation.